Alvin0108/ETMP/README.md

 3. Move the ETMP folder into htdocs folder in xampp folder

 4. To run the website
-	a)First - to setup database (important)
+	a.
+First - to setup database (important)
 	- localhost/ETMP/home.php (to obtain the database and also able to access to user view and admin view)

-	b)After complete step setup the database
+	b.
+After complete step setup the database
 		User side
 		- localhost/ETMP/index.html
 		Admin side